 5. Let's talk Ideas

 Ideas!
 A simple idea can make a lot of difference.
 It was a small idea of rubbing two stones together, that sparked the fire!
 Creative ideas are shaping the future of hiring and recruitment.
-In this blog, we will discuss the hottest and most impressive trends that are selling like hotcakes in the recruitment industry.
+In this blog, we will discuss the hottest and most impressive trends that will shape the future of recruiting.

 AI will focus on the front end of the recruitment process